Modern Greek Literature and History of Ideas, 15th-20th c.

-(vi) Philosophy, essay and confessional writing in Modern Greece Supervisor: Niketas Siniossoglou, Associate Researcher
+(vi) Philosophy, essay and confessional writing in Modern Greece Supervisor: Niketas Siniossoglou, Senior Researcher

 Assuming the vantage point of the History of Philosophy and Intellectual History, this project focuses on the intellectual strands associated with Modern Greek self-understanding from 1453 to the end of the twentieth century.
 Key questions include the tension between Orthodox Christianity and the West from Plethon to Adamantios Koraes; the intellectual clashes and debates concerning the compatibility between ancient philosophy and theology during the Enlightenment; and the strained relation to Europe and modernity.
 The continuous endeavor to conceptualize Hellenism and Modern Greek identity is not limited to philosophical pursuits but is commonly associated to the emergence of subjective ways of literary expression, such as the essay, the diary and confessional writing.